kinesi-esthesiometer, kinesiesthesiometer (noun)

 metallesthesia (s) (noun)

 , metallesthesias (pl)

 The recognition of metals through the sense of touch: Merle’s finger tips were so sensitive that she was prized at the jewelry store for her metallesthesia because she was able to identify by touch different precious metals including sterling silver.

 A physician who is certified and legally qualified both to produce a loss of sensations of pain during surgery and to engage in related medical treatment outside the operating room: Dr. Hansen is a qualified metesthesiologist

-The term metesthesiologist is used primarily to identify an anesthesiologist who extends his medical profession to include not only the application of anesthetics for surgical patients, but who has expanded such treatments beyond the operating room into resuscitations; that is, restorations back to life or consciousness of someone who is apparently dead; critical care; and the management of acute and chronic pains that persist or progress over a long period of time and are often resistant to other medical treatments.
+The term metesthesiologist is used primarily to identify an anesthesiologist who extends his medical profession to include not only the application of anesthetics for surgical patients, but who has expanded such treatments beyond the operating room into resuscitations, that is restorations back to life or consciousness of someone who is apparently dead, in critical care, and the management of acute and chronic pains that persist or progress over a long period of time and are often resistant to other medical treatments.

 metesthesiology (s) (noun)

 An alternative term for anesthesiology referring to the medical practice of the administration of medication to a patient for the suppression or relief of pain: The administration of anesthetics has evolved into medical treatments beyond the operating room, known as metesthesiology